 Expenses for the three months ended March 31, 2021 totalled \$3,659,931, a decrease of \$66,778 compared to the previous quarter.
 This reduction primarily reflects the higher expenses in the three months ended December 31, 2020 as described in the preceding paragraph re share-based payment expense and year-end bonus payments.
-The Company's E&E expenditures were higher than the prior quarter as a result of the Condor Project PEA and the commencement of the drill program at the Cascas Project.
+The Company's E&E expenditures were higher than the prior quarter as a result of the Condor Project PEA, the payment of annual concession fees and the commencement of the Company's drill program at the Cascas Project.